Ahmed-Bouzidia/Ahmed-Bouzidia/README.md

-- 👋 Hi, I’m @Ahmed-Bouzidia
+- 👋 Hi, I’m @Ahmed-Bouzidia ,I am a third year student in computer science at the University of Cergy-Paris.
 - 👀 I’m interested in programation
 - 🌱 I’m currently learning  computer science